 Resistance to journalling, or any emotional 'self-care' work that requires you to look within, is completely normal and expected (more about what to expect on this journey here).
 I've sat in this situation so many times and the frustration of it sometimes gets the better of me.
 So I decided to write a list of ideas and prompts that could help me come unstuck and get the ball rolling.

 I hope they can help to nudge you to get writing, this work will change your life, it freed me from my repressed emotions and healed my years of suffering from chronic pain like a freaking magic miracle.
-You have the power within you to do the same, but you NEED to do the work.
-If you need some help with ideas on what sort of subjects to write about, take a look at the Journaling Topics & Themes page.
+You have the power within you to do the same, but it does require consistent and difficult work.

 For more information on the journaling exercise that brought me through chronic pain check out the JournalSpeak section.
 For a quick tutorial on how to FEEL your feelings, not THINK them - click here.